Dang-Hoang-Tung/BigData-MerizoSearch/README.md

 # Overview

-Implemented a 6-node distributed data pipeline (Spark, Hadoop) for protein segmentation.
+A 6-node distributed data pipeline (Spark, Hadoop) for protein segmentation.

 Tuned partitioning and IO to reach 10× throughput for 23 GB of data (from AlphaFold), with job retries.